sophiechannon/bookmark_manager/README.md

 So I can remember which websites I want to visit in the future, I'd like to see a list of websites that I have saved.

+As a curious user,
+So I can save a website I've visited for later,
+I'd like to be able to add websites to the list.

 ![Landing page](./docs/domain_model_bookmark.png?raw=true "Domain Model")

 **Production database**